facundoolano/olano.dev/_posts/2024-01-11-web-anthologists.md

 ---
 layout: post
-title: "Web Anthologies"
+title: "Web Anthologists"
 subtitle: or, Resurfacing Old Website Content
 date: 2024-01-11
 tags: [web]
 lang: en
-excerpt: The problem with organizing content chronologically is that it makes everything ephemeral by default.
-Even if at a slower pace than social media, blogging still submit us to the clock: when is more important than what, and when only really matters if it’s now.
-Just as we need discovery and curation to navigate through information overflow, we need archiving and, especially, anthologizing to stay aware of what came before.
+excerpt: "The problem with organizing content chronologically is that it makes everything ephemeral by default.
+Even if at a slower pace than social media, blogging still submits us to the clock: when is more important than what, and when only really matters if it’s now.
+Just as we need discovery and curation to navigate through information overflow, we need archiving and, especially, anthologizing to stay aware of what came before."
 ---

 A while back I read Maggie Appleton's [history of Digital Gardening](https://maggieappleton.com/garden-history) and [a post](https://stackingthebricks.com/how-blogs-broke-the-web/) she linked about how blogs set the stage for the web we have today.
 Both pieces are interesting in that they show, not only how we moved from a world of quirky personal websites to one of uniform profile pages, but how we got used to the reverse-chronological stream as the one way to present and consume information online.